-Building 20404 is within the DNL 65 to 69 dBA noise contour associated with aircraft operations at Albuquerque International Sunport.
+The proposed hot cargo pad would fall within the DNL 65 to 69 dBA noise contours, and the proposed taxiway would fall within the DNL 70 to 74 dBA noise contours from aircraft operations at Albuquerque International Sunport.
 Since multiple single noise events create the cumulative DNL value, the actual sound levels that a person hears within the area of the DNL noise contours fluctuates throughout a 24-hour period.
-Therefore, populations within and adjacent to the project area, including Building 20404, are accustomed to fluctuations of noise levels in the 70 to 90 dBA range.
-Noise generated from demolition activities would last only for the duration of demolition and would be isolated to normal working hours (i.e., between 7:00 a.m. and 5:00 p.m.).
-Consequently, demolition of Building 20404 at Kirtland AFB would result in impacts on the noise environment; however, these impacts would be expected to be less than significant.
+Consequently, populations within and adjacent to the Proposed Action are accustomed to fluctuations of noise levels in the 70 to 90 dBA range.
+Noise generation would last only for the duration of construction activities and would be isolated to normal working hours (i.e., between 7:00 a.m. and 5:00 p.m.).
+Consequently, demolition and construction activities from the Proposed Action would result in impacts on the noise environment; however, these impacts would be expected to be less than significant.